kinghajj/mini/Mini/README.txt

 2. How Mini Works

 Mini is pretty simple.
-When you load an INI file, it's parsed into an internal structure.
+When you load an INI document, it's parsed into an internal structure.
 You can then change that structure programatically, then save that structure back to a file.

-Parsing an INI file is rather simple.
+Parsing an INI document is rather simple.
 There are only three parts: comments, section headers, and settings.
 Settings are associated with the most recently seen section header, and comments may stand alone or be associated with a section header or setting.
 A comment will be associated with a section header